Borat's Origin Story

 Written by Sacha Baron Cohen, Anthony Hines, Dan Swimer, Peter Baynham, Erica Rivinoja, Dan Mazer, Jena Friedman, Lee Kern

-Borat recounts his fall from grace following the global success of his first documentary, which inadvertently turned Kazakhstan into an international laughing stock.
-He describes his public humiliation and life sentence to a gulag with his signature blend of obliviousness and offensive cultural observations.
+Borat recounts his fall from grace following the global success of his first documentary, which inadvertently turned Kazakhstan into a laughing stock.
+He describes the economic collapse of his country and his subsequent life sentence of hard labor as he seeks a path toward redemption.

 Create a free account to explore more